shashig/es6Stuff/README.md

 rahim;
 ~~~~

+## `findIndex`
+Instead of finding an item, if you need to find the index of the item, use findIndex.
+For example, using findIndex instead of find on the above list will return the index of 1.

 ## `every` & `some`
 The `every` helper checks if all the items in an array satisfy some condition and outputs a single boolean value.
 It performs a logical and (`&`) to a conditional applied to each input array item to output the boolean result.
 For example, the code below checks if all the employees are male and returns `False`.
 ~~~~